athanhcong/athanhcong.github.com/_posts/2013-07-19-how-much-energy-you-have-for-a-day.md

 That energy level explains why there have days we even don't want to go out to eat, can't make any work done.

-The question is, how to make ourself full of energy everyday?
-How to make ourself amazing everyday?
+The question is, how to make ourself amazing everyday?
+How to charge ourself full of power everyday?

 ![](/images/88fd11aa-082d-4fd2-89df-68150c60cab2/dumb.jpg)